5. Design methods

 The problem situation expressed

-Detailed description of different opinions about the problem - suggestions for solutions
+Detailed description of different opinions about the problem - suggestions

 Definitions of the system